matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 ### Spring Security - Cross Site Request Forgery (CSRF)

-- CSRF
+- CSRF:
     - A security attack where an evil website tricks you into executing an action on a web application that you are currently logged in.
     - Logged in an e-commerce app and buy unwanted stuff
-- Protect
+- Protect:
-    - Embed additional authentication aka/token into all HTML forms
+    - Embed additional authentication aka/token into all HTML forms.
-    - On subsequent requests, web app will verify token before processing
+    - On subsequent requests, web app will verify token before processing.
-- enabled by default in Spring Security
+- Enabled by default in Spring Security.
-- Spring Security uses te Synchronized Token Pattern
+- Spring Security uses te Synchronized Token Pattern:
-    - Each request includes a session cookie and randomly generated token
+    - Each request includes a session cookie and randomly generated token.
-- For request processing, Spring Security verifies token before processing
+- For request processing, Spring Security verifies token before processing.
-- All handles by Spring Security Filters
+- All handles by Spring Security Filters.
-- Use for
+- Use for:
-    - Any normal browser web requests
+    - Any normal browser web requests.
-    - Building a service for non-browser clients
+    - Building a service for non-browser clients.
-- Use Spring Security CSRF protection
+- Use Spring Security CSRF protection:
-    - For form submission use POST
+    - For form submission use POST.
-    - Include CSRF token in form submission
+    - Include CSRF token in form submission.
-    - `<form:form>` automatically adds CSRF token
+    - `<form:form>` automatically adds CSRF token.

 ```html
 <form action="..." method="POST">